Gaetz investigation complicated by overture to his father about ex-FBI agent who went missing

 Don Gaetz and a spokesman for Matt Gaetz did not return messages seeking comment Wednesday.
 The congressman has not been charged with any crimes and has insisted he did nothing wrong.

+House Minority Leader Kevin McCarthy (R-Calif.) said Wednesday that Gaetz would be removed from the Judiciary Committee if the allegations that he had a sexual relationship with a 17-year-old girl and paid for her travel prove to be true.
+Federal child sex trafficking laws are implicated when the victim is less than 18 years old.

+“Those are serious implications,” McCarthy said during an appearance on Fox News.
+“If it comes out to be true, yes, we would remove him if that was the case.
+Right now, Matt Gaetz says it’s not true, and we don’t have any information.”

 Gaetz has told associates he is contemplating leaving Congress early, possibly for a position at Newsmax.
-Brian Peterson, a Newsmax spokesman, declined to comment on any discussion between Gaetz and the network, saying, “Newsmax doesn’t comment on possible talent negotiations or plans the network may have underway.
-But a person familiar with the deliberations said that Gaetz and Newsmax were talking, and Gaetz was interested in a possible role at the conservative media outlet, but Newsmax had not extended him an offer.
+Brian Peterson, a Newsmax spokesman, declined to comment on any discussions between Gaetz and the network, saying, “Newsmax doesn’t comment on possible talent negotiations or plans the network may have been underway.”
+But a person familiar with the deliberations said Gaetz and Newsmax were talking, and Gaetz was interested in a possible role at the conservative media outlet, but Newsmax had not extended him an offer.

 Gaetz said in a statement Tuesday night that his family had been cooperating with federal authorities in the extortion probe and that his father had “even been wearing a wire at the FBI’s direction to catch these criminals.”
 In an interview on Fox News, he identified one person he claimed was involved in the effort: David McGee, a former federal prosecutor in Florida now at the firm Beggs & Lane.